dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 the inputs described above.
 Here we pass the amount of memory to use and the input BAM file to a script from the quay.io/collaboratory/dockstore-tool-bamstats:1.25-6\_1.0 docker image.
+Note that bamstats requires you pass in the memory as a positional argument, but other programs may not require this.
 When referencing variables from the input section in the command section, you generally refer to them using a dollar sign and curly braces.